 How does a urostomy look?

-A healthy stoma is moist and red or pink in color.
+A healthy stoma is moist and red or pink in colour.
 The stoma has no nerve endings, so it will not hurt when touched.
 It is normal for the stoma to be large and swollen after surgery, however, it will shrink to a smaller size within a few weeks.
 You may see your stoma move slightly.
 This is a normal process that had helped push stool through your bowel and now helps drain urine outward and into the pouch on your abdomen.
 Just like your gums bleed when brushing your teeth, your stoma may also bleed slightly.
 However, if your urine is cloudy, foul smelling, bloody, or you experience constant bleeding, contact your doctor immediately.